nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 During a Direct Edit, it sometimes happened that the download failed for a number of reasons.
 If the document was large enough to be downloaded by chunks, then an incomplete temporary file was saved.</br>
-Trying another Direct Edit on that same document was resuming the download using the same temporary file and may caused an error and prevent the file from being opened.
+Trying another Direct Edit on that same document was resuming the download using the same temporary file and may cause an error and prevent the file from being opened.
 The user was not aware of this error as no notifications were displayed, and nothing was written in the logs.

 The only way to fix this error was for the user to manually remove the temporary and restart a Direct Edit.